OpenFlex/xara-cairo/README.md

 - Reduced source line count by 142k using a concise Copyright and GPLv2 notice
 - Build no longer requires svn and unzip
 - No more splash screen
+- Exclude files from the repo that are auto-generated or copied

 History
 -------